Varun8888/Magic-Scheduler/README.md

 This Project aims at building a basic Notes Maker Chrome Extension.
 It has 2 Functions

-Magic Notes
+#Magic Notes
 It is basically a Chrome Extension to save the important lines while going through any website.
-Suppose Client is going through HTML
-<hr> tag – W3Schools website.
-Here client may need to note important
-notes, this is where our project comes into picture.
+Suppose Client is going through HTML tags – W3Schools website.
+Here client may need to note important notes, this is where our project comes into picture.
 Our Project provides a chrome extension It adds an option Add to Note Maker in the context menu of your browser.
 Here client will be able to